What is your professional background?

 What are your rates and how do I pay?

 Rates vary depending on the coaching package you select.
 Please see my Work With Me page for more details.
-All fees are payable using credit card, debit card or PayPal.
+All fees are in USD and are payable using credit card, debit card or PayPal.

 What if I need to cancel or reschedule an appointment?